jbrjake/caturlog/README.md

 * I want to etching to separate sections
 * I want the table view to be resizable horizontally
 * I want to document the codebase
+* I want the image views to have slightly rounded corners

 ### Version 0.6: Strong search and imgur ###
 * I want to be able to generate complex search predicates based on tags so that I can do searches other than tagA AND tagB.
 For example, (tagA AND tagB) NOT (tagC OR tagD).
 * I want to be able to upload images to imgur for sharing so that I don't have to depend on the original image URL still being around.
+* I want to be able to check on known image URLs to see if they're still around

 ### Version 0.7: Twitter and Pocket integration ###
 * I want to be able to automatically import images from my Twitter feed so that I don't have to manually add them